Vietnamese food: top dishes you need to try

 Tet Lunar New Year © iStock/Xuanhauangho

-Finally, no culinary exploration of Vietnam would be complete without stopping by the cooking schools of Hội An.
-Surrounded by picturesque villages where locals cultivate and harvest vegetables, use them in a hands-on cooking class with a renowned chef before trying round after round of delicious delicacies.
-Alternatively, if you’d prefer to head into town, Hội An is famous for its banh vac (a flower like dumpling containing shrimp), cao lầu (a specialty involving chewy noodles on slices of pork and rice cracker, surrounded by a dark, oily gravy) and cơm gà (chicken rice with herbs, onions and broth).
+Finally, no culinary exploration of Vietnamese food would be complete without stopping by the cooking schools of Hội An.
+Here, you can try (and make) some of the best food in Vietnam, like bún chả or cơm tấm, in a hands-on cooking class with a renowned chef.
+You’ll be surrounded by picturesque villages where locals cultivate and harvest vegetables, all used in your cooking class.
+Alternatively, if you’d prefer to head into town, Hội An is famous for its banh vac (a flower like dumpling containing shrimp), cao lầu (a specialty involving chewy noodles on slices of pork and rice cracker, surrounded by a dark, oily gravy) and cơm gà (chicken rice with fresh herbs, onions and broth).
 Try to pace yourself though, once entered, Hội An is hard to leave.

 If you’d like to work your way through Vietnam’s foodie experiences, book a place on Luxury Gold’s Spirit of Vietnam and come with an empty stomach!